How to Write an Effective Research Proposal for your Masters Dissertation

 Your proposal should demonstrate that you’ve thought carefully about your project and that you’re well equipped to undertake it – though it doesn’t need to provide an exact blueprint for your final dissertation.
 Research is a fluid process, and it’s likely that your objectives and methodology will evolve over time.

-What should my Masters dissertation proposal include?
+What should my Masters research proposal include?

-We’ve provided a rough guideline to what your proposal should contain below.
+I've provided a rough guideline to what your proposal should contain below.
 This is not an exhaustive list, and your department may have specific requirements.
 There are many ways to structure your proposal – so don’t feel that you need to stick with the order we’ve used (your university may also provide you with a premade template!).

 Introduction